 Join the newsletter

-"Good quantum software"
+"Good research software"

 What does it even mean?